andrewsuzuki/vessel/notes.md

 	2. save raw in storage/content/pages
 	3. compile if it's a compiled format (like md)

+## Some paths

+Page save:

+if new

+	create new page node
+	create new pagehistorynode, duplicate of page, edit = 0 (original), including raw content

+Block save:

+	create/get block node
+	save raw content

 ## Plugins

 each plugin is a vendor/package directory in main plugins folder, must contain plugin.json with meta data